MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h2-release.md

 To enable Secure LDAP (LDAPS) in the SharePoint People Picker, use the SecureSocketsLayer switch parameter with the *Set-SPPeoplePickerConfig* and *Add-SPPeoplePickerSearchADDomain* PowerShell cmdlets.

-For more information, see [Plan for People Picker in SharePoint](/sharepoint/administration/plan-for-people-picker).
+For more information, see [Configure People Picker in SharePoint Server Subscription Edition](/sharepoint/administration/configure-people-picker-subscription-edition).

 ### Search crawler uses HTTP 1.1 by default